mirbasit01/your_drc/README.md

 - Node.js 18+ installed
 - npm 10.5.2+ package manager (as specified in packageManager)
 - A Sanity account and project
+- A Sentry account (optional, for error tracking)
 - Basic knowledge of React 19 and Next.js 15

 ## 🔧 Installation